Why would my baby need MRI brain scans?

 While these are critical examples, there are numerous conditions that can cause a baby to have brain damage.
 Prompt diagnosis of a brain injury is crucial so the medical team can undertake interventions to minimize or prevent permanent brain damage in the baby.

-Brain damage in a baby can be caused by many factors and is classified into different types.
-One of the most common causes of brain damage in a baby is birth asphyxia (a lack of oxygen to the baby’s brain during or near the time of birth).
-The following conditions can cause severe birth asphyxia in a newborn:
+Brain injuries in a baby can be caused by many factors and are classified into different types.
+One of the most common causes of brain injury in a baby is birth asphyxia (a lack of oxygen to the baby’s brain during or near the time of birth).

 Severe asphyxia is classified as either acute near-total asphyxia or acute-profound asphyxia.
 The first type usually causes injury to the deep gray matter of the brain, which affects many levels of the central nervous system.
 When the asphyxia is sudden and severe (acute near-total), deep structures in the brain, such as the basal ganglia, thalamus, and brain stem, are typically injured.